Is Health Care a Good Career Path? Outlook, Jobs, and More

 Written by Coursera Staff • Updated on

-The health care industry is projected to grow signficiantly over the next decade.
-Read on to find out if it’s the right career path for you.
+The health care industry is projected to grow significantly over the next decade.
+Discover if it’s the right career path for you.

 [Featured image] A smiling health care professional listens to her patient's heart through a stethoscope while they are in the patient's home.